studlinnth6233/06-annotations-reflection/README.md

 }
 ```

-The most basic use case is to de/serialize objects; by defaut, Gson uses reflection to determine the properties.
+The most basic use case is to de/serialize objects; by default, Gson uses reflection to determine the properties.

 ```java
 class Joke {